frederic-perez/AmE-dictionary/dictionary.md

 __flare-up__ :two::hammer: (flare-ups)
 __flare<sup>1</sup>__ _n_ _He took an emergency flare from the glove box._
 __flare<sup>2</sup>__ _v_ :two::hammer: _The injury flared._
-__flash point__ :three: The point at which eruption into significant action, creation, or violence occurs. _The latest flaash point is over the president's push to reduce caaarbon pollution._
+__flash point__ _n_ :three: The point at which eruption into significant action, creation, or violence occurs. _The latest flaash point is over the president's push to reduce caaarbon pollution._
 __flash-bang__ _n_ :three::hammer: _The SWAT team broke down doors and detonated flash-bangs._
 __flash-forward__ _Syn_ analepsis
 __flash__